sstelfox/stelfox.net/content/blog/2009-11-04-image-crawler-meets-rm-f.md

 > GNU 'rm', like every program that uses the 'getopt' function to parse its
 > arguments...

-Alrighty moving on... so getopt is parsing it's options... man and info pages on getopt don't really reveal anything...
+Moving on... getopt is parsing it's options... man and info pages on getopt don't really reveal anything...

 After some creative Googling I found the answer: getopt's argument limit is 1024.
-So... how many files did I have?
+How many files did I have?
 I wanted to give ls one more try...
-I typed it in and sure enough console froze... or did it?
+I typed it in and sure enough console froze...
+Or did it?
 I walked away and did other things.
 When I came back I had a list of files longer than my console buffer.
 I was smarter the second time around: `ls | wc -l`.
 After about five minutes it came back again with just the number.